bbeardsall/zooplankton_barcode/README.md

 Retrieve Cytochrome c oxidase subunit I sequences from BOLD (Barcode Of Life Data System).

 Arguments:
--`-i`: Path to species xlsx file.
+`-i`: Path to species xlsx file.
 Must have a "Species" column.
--`-g`: Group to subset.
+`-g`: Group to subset.
--`-o': Directory to save sequences in.
+`-o`: Directory to save sequences in.
--`-m`: Max number of sequences per species to retrieve.
+`-m`: Max number of sequences per species to retrieve.
 Defaults to all.

 Example use:
+Navigate to the zooplankton_barcode directory in a terminal.
 `Rscript get_bold_seqs.R -i data/species.xlsx -o test_out -g Salpida -m 1`

 To view help, run: